MarceloMassarente/apify-linkedin-profile-search/README.md

 - `maxItems` - Maximum number of profiles to scrape for all queries.
 If you set to 0, it will scrape all available items or up to 2500 items per search query.
 LinkedIn doesn't allow to extract more than 2500 per one query.

 Note: If you need to search by a person's full name, we recommend use our [Profile Search by name](https://apify.com/harvestapi/linkedin-profile-search-by-name) Actor instead, as it is more suitable for that use case.
 It's much cheaper and doesn't apply rate limits.

+#### Email search

+By selecting the "Full + email search" mode, you can enable our tool to perform email search for LinkedIn profiles, which is ideal for lead generation, recruitment, and networking.
+We perform comprehensive validation checks, including SMTP checks, to ensure the email addresses are valid and deliverable.
+Adaptive cost: if a LinkedIn profile is not complete enough to perform the email search - we will not charge you for the search.
+Important Note: The scraper cannot extract emails directly from a LinkedIn profile as this information is not publicly available on the platform.
+The email search is performed independently and **it is not guaranteed to find an email for every profile.**

 3. Run the Actor